gboeing/ppd534/syllabus/readme.md

 If you have a general question about class material or homework, contact the TA first.
 If you have a coding/software question or problem, contact the tutor first.
 If you have a specific question for the professor outside of these preceding topics, please sign up for an office hours slot.

-## How to ask a coding question
+## How to ask a technical question

-Given the nature of this course, we do expect a few things of you before you seek assistance with coding questions:
+Given the nature of this course, we do expect a few things of you before you seek assistance with coding/data questions:

   1. Close all open programs, restart your computer, then try your task again
   2. Search google and stackoverflow for the topic/problem (for example, the name of the function you're struggling with or the error message you are seeing)